dani-barrientos/MEL/README.md

 - DABAL_API: API to use.
 It can be **DABAL_POSIX**.
 Else, API based on platform is used.
 - DABAL_ARQ: CPU arquitecture and compiler, fo assembler syntax resolution
 - by default, installing gcc o clang in a 64bit platform will only install 64 bi libraries.
 You need to installa all, using for example target_compile_options
+- CMAKE_BUILD_TYPE hasn't any effecto with Visual Studio Generator.
+It has to be done in a "build preset" with the "configuration" parameter

 # vcpkg
  vcpkg need to be installed.
 Follow instructions, among many other sites, https://vcpkg.io/en/getting-started.html.
 An environment variable VCPKG_ROOT pointing to vcpkg root